SKAREZ/VALORANT-LanguageChanger/SECURITY.md

 ---

 <p align=center>
-  If you've find a security vulnerability, please tell us quick as possible here: https://discord.gg/sS7X8cPt62
+  If you've find a security vulnerability, or if the script is obsolete, please tell us quick as possible [here](https://discord.gg/sS7X8cPt62)!
   </p>